What is Flexible Working?

 Making A Flexible Working Application

-Previously flexible working requests were limited to those employees with children.
-Nowadays, any person who has employed for 26 weeks for the same company is entitled to make a flexible working request.
+Previously, flexible working requests were limited to those employees with children.
+Nowadays, any person who has been employed for 26 weeks for the same company is entitled to make a flexible working request.

 Why make an informal request?